-Simple math suggests it’s likely better to get rid of debt before saving for retirement or adding to your emergency fund.
+Simple math suggests it’s probably better to pay off debt before saving for retirement or adding to your emergency fund.

-But personal finance decisions are rarely so simple, and ditching debt first isn’t the right choice for everybody.
-For example, it can mean not having emergency savings to fall back on — setting you up to take on more debt when an unexpected expense comes up, such as a medical bill or a pricey car or home repair.
+But personal finance decisions are rarely so simple and wiping out debt first isn’t the right choice for everyone.
+For example, having no emergency savings to fall back on sets you up to incur more debt when an unexpected expense comes up, such as a medical bill or a pricey car or home repair.

 Here are scenarios for when each choice – paying down debt or saving – makes more sense.

 When to pay debt before saving

 When you have high-interest consumer debt, paying it down first can help you solve ongoing problems with managing your money.

 Identify your expendable income, create a budget based on that number and include paying down debt as a significant part of the equation.
 Consider opening a balance transfer credit card, which can allow you to consolidate all of your credit card debt onto one low-rate card and save you money on finance charges.

-Kevin Smith, executive vice president of wealth management for Smith, Mayer & Liddle, says it generally makes sense to emphasize debt reduction, though there can be exceptions.
+Kevin Smith, executive vice president of wealth management for Smith, Mayer & Liddle, says it usually makes sense to prioritize debt reduction, but there are exceptions.

 Making extra payments will save you money in the long run, but in the short term, it doesn’t cause your lender to recalculate and lower your monthly payments.